8BitRain/Exhibit-iOS-App/README.md

 # Exhibit

-Exhibit explores the new and exciting virtual reality experience of viewing homes, apartments and new properties.
+Exhibit is a cross-platform mobile application that explores the new and exciting virtual reality experience of viewing homes, apartments and new properties.
 With a few swipes, users can navigate an intuitive search feature and instantly find themselves standing in the room